merkle-open/NitroNetSitecore/docs/installation.md

 *Please extend your Global.asax in the same way as in scenario (A)*

 ##### Register NitroNet with your own IoC Framework
-Actually, we only made a Unity-Integration with NitroNet.
+Actually, we have made only a Unity-Integration with NitroNet.
 But it's easy to use an other IoC Framework.
 Following our Unity-Sample as a template for you ([Gist](https://gist.github.com/daniiiol/036be44e535768fac2df5eec0aff9180)):

 ###### DefaultUnityModule